You’re aiming for a perfect ACT score. Great! What’s your magic number?

 - Review everything.
 Not all the materials (although a strong ACT study plan will help you do this), but your performance.
 Just taking practice tests isn’t enough; you need to study how you did on them.
 Where did you score amazingly well?
 Where is there room for improvement?
 Keep a log of the problems you miss and look for patterns (and then go back and re-try those problems periodically).
 Several students stressed the importance of going over your work in ACT prep.

 - Keep going.
 Persistence is key.
 As one super-achieving scorer said, “A lot of people laugh when I tell them I’ve taken the ACT 10 times and counting, but when your score continues to increase there’s no reason to stop.”
 We’re not suggesting you take the ACT 10+ times, but the student’s point is well-made: if a perfect ACT score is your goal and the drive for it isn’t harming other areas of your life, keep going!
+You don’t even need to wait for your ACT scores before starting to study for a retake.

 - ACT/life balance.
 This is one time when knowing your ambition will really help keep you on track.
 Why are you trying to get such a high score on the ACT?
 Most likely so that you can achieve your life goals.
 But don’t let the future block out the present.
 Not only are your grades in school still the most important factor in college admissions (tests come second), but you’re far more likely to do well on the exam if you’re prepared—yet relaxed.
 As one high ACT scorer advises, “Let yourself take a break the week before the test.”